meetric1/Infinite-Map-OBJ-Example/README.md

 # Infinite-Map-OBJ-Example
+Keep In Mind:
+-Make sure to optimize your .objs!
+Don't expect to be able to instantly port any model without lag.
+-Visual objs can be optimized by combining surfaces while making sure the triangle count is UNDER 10,000.
+-Objs with more than 10k tris per surface will break!
+-Physical objs can be optimized just by making the tri count less.
+-Triangles larger than 1 chunk will not have collision.
+-Large and detailed OBJ files may take a while to load, just give it time!

 This is an example obj in my .OBJ Parser for the [Infinite Map project](https://github.com/Mee12345/gmod-infinite-map) Download and extract to your gmod addons folder to play it